neoforged/governance/core.md

 At least one member of the Council is promoted from other teams via an annual internal vote, to ensure that the Council always has fresh insight from a new team member with a different view on situations, and thus does not stagnate over time.

-Once a year, [an internal voting process](https://peps.python.org/pep-8104/) will determine the members that will be promoted to the Steering Council, via the [Helios voting system](https://heliosvoting.org/).
+Once a year, an internal voting process inspired by [the process implemented in the Python Software Foundation](https://peps.python.org/pep-0013/) will determine the members that will be promoted to the Steering Council via the [Helios voting system](https://heliosvoting.org/).
 It is intended that at least one, and at most three members will be promoted at a time.

 The Council also serves double duty as a mediator for disagreements between other teams.
 These shall be resolved by discussion, rather than by unanimous applications of the rules, so this is not in the purview of this document.